thevermeer/pg_large_text_search/README.md

    - The number of lexemes must be less than 264
    - Position values in tsvector must be greater than 0 and no more than 16,383
    - No more than 256 positions per lexeme

+## Solution
+The purpose of this library is to wrap a simple function that will accept a large body of text and divide that text into n text fragments, each of which, when rendering into a PostgreSQL `TSVector` full-text lookup vector, will produce a well-formed TSVector, ensuring that the PGSQL limnitations noted above are avoided.
+Likewise, in order to maintain continuity of search, and not have multiword phrases split between indices and therefore not searchable, we 'overlap' text fragments by a default 32 words.

+All together, the point of doing this is to produce a complete full-text index of a large volume of text, and this makes PostgreSQL capable of supplying full-text indexing for large documents.

 ## Prerequisites
 - PostgreSQL@14 or greater.